samvantran/samvantran.github.io/_posts/2014-10-07-roman-numerals.md

 end
 {% endhighlight %}

-It's beautiful.
+Recursion, you sexy thing.

+Let's break this down:

+* It stores the roman numerals as key/value pairs
+* sorts and reverses the hash so that all the largest numbers come first
-It stores the roman numerals as key/value pairs; sorts and reverses them; calls find -- which returns the first key that evaluates to true -- then returns that key's value and recursively calls itself again after reducing the integer value.
+* calls find -- which returns the first key that evaluates to true -- in this case, the largest number closest to the integer
+* returns that key's value -- a roman numeral string
+* and then recursively calls itself again after reducing the integer value by the hash value.
 Once it gets to its base case, it returns an empty string and is complete.

 All on 10 lines!

 I'll admit, when I read Molly's code, I felt like this scene out of Silicon Valley: